tilezen/joerd/README.md

 * r = r as in spanish 'pero'
 * ð = th as in english 'they'

-Which is close to "y-earth".
+Which is close to "y-earthe".
 Many thanks to @baldur for lending us his voice.

 Build Status
 ------------